smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ### ShouldTransmitAcceptedReport

 Extracts [(trigger, upkeepID)] from report filters upkeeps that were already performed using the coordinator.
 If any (trigger, upkeepID) is not yet confirmed then return true.
 Otherwise return false.

 <br />

 ## Components

-The following diagrams visualize the system and the protocol flow:
+The following diagrams visualizes the system and the protocol flow:

 ![Automation Block Diagram](./images/automation_ocr3_block.jpg)